-As couples’ budgets grow smaller, so have the wedding guest list also followed suit.
+As couples’ budgets grow smaller, so has the wedding guest list also followed suit.
 In days gone past it was not unusual to have a wedding with 300 to 500 guests (I cannot imagine…) Everyone was invited, and everyone came.
 These days a big wedding is considered 100 to 150 guests, with smaller more intimate weddings being the flavour of the decade.

-Stripes would strongly recommend that you work out your guest list before starting to search for a wedding venue.
+We would strongly recommend that you work out your guest list before starting to search for a wedding venue.
 Can you imagine finding the venue of your dreams only to realise they can only accommodate 40 guests and you are inviting 120, or their minimum guest count is 100 and you only have 40 guests on the list?
 So first the list, then the venue.
 Remember you also need to keep in mind your budget, and the type of wedding you and your partner wants.
 Are you dreaming about a low key, intimate affair or more of a lavish party?

 So which groups are you considering when deciding whom to invite?